waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 	.add(new protobuf.Field("message", 3, "string"));
 ```

-## Send Messages Using Relay
+## Send Messages Using Light Push

-To send messages using the `Relay` protocol, create a new message object and use the `relay.send()` function:
+To send messages using the `Light Push` protocol, create a new message object and use the `lightPush.send()` function:

 ```js
 // Create a new message object